Social Action as Milestones in the History of Belo Monte

 Fisherman Lailson Fortunato da Silva, 57, married to Lucileia Gomes Ferreira, is known as “Barbudo do Peixe” [The Bearded Fisherman].
-As a boy, in hos hometown, Vitória do Xingu, he took the first steps in the same profession as his father, Avelino Silva, to help provide for his family.
-Years later, he opened his first business, “Peixaria do Barbudo” [Barbudo's Fish Market], downtown Altamira.
+As a boy, in his hometown, Vitória do Xingu, he took the first steps in the same profession as his father, Avelino Silva, to help provide for his family.
+Years later, he opened his first business, “Peixaria do Barbudo” [Barbudo's Fish Market], in downtown Altamira.

 Fortunato is a living memory of the history of Altamira.
 He was an attentive observer of Belo Monte's deployment and attended the first meetings with the fishermen's families who would be compensated by the plant.
 "Our lives were radically changed.
 We used to live in precarious houses, built by the stream, amidst dirt and mud.
 The rainy seasons were like a horror movie.
-There was always the fear of losing our belongings that had worked hard to buy", he recalls.
-"It was a dirty place, with no proper sanitation, we were always sick".
+There was always the fear of losing our belongings that we had worked so hard to buy", he recalls.
+"It was a dirty place, with no proper sanitation, and we were always sick".

 The deployment of a sanitation system in Altamira, with investments of nearly R$ 340 million, also deserves mention.
 Currently, 18,000 houses are being connected to the water and sewage lines.
 Added to those 20,000 individuals with access to proper sanitation in the RUCs, an estimated 81% of the city's population in 2017, according to the Brazilian Institute of Geography and Statistics (IBGE) – or 90,000 people – should benefit from this action by Norte Energia.

 In order to provide a new purpose for the areas that were previously occupied by irregular stilt housing, a Municipal Natural Park spanning approximately 940 hectares is under construction, along the Altamira, Ambé and Panelas streams.